contaware/shell-docs-notes/README.md

 ```

 - Fields are columns of data and records are rows of data; one-based indexing is used.
-- awk strings must be enclosed in double-quotes, not in single-quotes (single-quotes have no special meaning in awk).
+- `awk` strings must be enclosed in double-quotes, not in single-quotes (single-quotes have no special meaning in `awk`).
-- awk concatenates strings, numbers or variables when placing them next to one another (sometimes a space may be required to distinguish them).
+- `awk` concatenates strings, numbers or variables when placing them next to one another (sometimes a space may be required to distinguish them).
-- Variables in awk are assigned like in shell, but used without the dollar sign.
+- Variables in `awk` are assigned like in shell, but used without the dollar sign.
 The dollar sign is to read/write the fields.
-- Use multiple `-v` options to set awk variables.
+- Use multiple `-v` options to set `awk` variables.
 - `-v FS=' '` **input field separator** can be a single character or an extended regular expression.
-The default is a single space which has a special meaning for awk: leading/trailing whitespaces are ignored and fields are separated at chains of contiguous whitespaces.
+The default is a single space which has a special meaning for `awk`: leading/trailing whitespaces are ignored and fields are separated at chains of contiguous whitespaces.
 If just a literal space is wished as separator, then it has to be specified as character class: `FS='[ ]'`.
 A multi-space/tab separator could be: `FS='[ ]{2,}|\t'`.
 For `FS=` the behavior is unspecified. `-F ' '` is an alias.
 - `-v RS='\n'` **input record separator** must be a single character, default is a newline.
-If `FS` and `RS` are the same, `RS` wins, that's because awk needs to determine the record first, then it can break the record into fields.
+If `FS` and `RS` are the same, `RS` wins, that's because `awk` needs to determine the record first, then it can break the record into fields.
 With `RS=` (paragraph mode) records are separated by one or more empty lines and leading/trailing empty lines are ignored.
 - `-v OFS=' '` **output field separator** can be a string, default is a single space.
 - `-v ORS='\n'` **output record separator** can be a string, default is a newline.